mpsonntag/snippets/notes/projects/doi/doi_deployment_test/README.md

 gin login yourdevuser
 ```

-- Don't forget to switch back to using the "normal" gin server once the tests on dev are done
+- don't forget to switch back to using the "normal" gin server once the tests on dev are done